martincartledge/martincartledge.io/src/content/blog/communication-has-made-understanding-harder.md

 ![telephones](https://i.imgur.com/4PLqzxY.jpeg)

-> What we create with our words, before all else, if ourselves.
+> What we create with our words, before all else, is ourselves.
 The voice of consciousness that’s forever talking inside our head - that weird hybrid of monologue and dialogue that makes speaker and listener one - is the sculptor of the self. - Nicholas Carr

 With every generation, there are overlaps in experiences that form bonds within that generation or age group.
 I was born in 1990.
 I remember having a “home” phone, I remember not having internet, and I remember having to wait until the next school day to ask my friends about the latest Nintendo 64 game.
 It’s funny, when you are in the midst of a technological age, you rarely look around and notice what you take for granted, and what you might not.